jdsprink91/scandalous-prince-reader/README.md

 ## V0.0.4 checklist

+- [x] Move some code around to make it easier to work with
-- [ ] Add RSS feed to indexeddb
+- [x] Add rss feed and items to indexeddb
+- [ ] delete rss feed
+- [ ] do some checks to make sure that our feed has fields required by db
 - [ ] Display feed on page
+- [ ] Change Add page to just include feed info, no actual playback.
 - [ ] Build page for individual feed item
-- [ ] Save state on whether item has been played and such

 ## V0.0.5 checklist

+- [ ] figure out state needed for playing items (played, save last place, etc)
 - [ ] Full page audio player
 - [ ] Add hour to mobile audio player

 # Testing

 Some test urls

 - https://shoptalkshow.com/feed/podcast
 - https://feed.podbean.com/demolisten/feed.xml